olaph-ai/olaph/README.md

 # Olaph
 Olaph learns enforceable policies of normal behaviour from live application logs.
+Walk-through demo: https://olaph-ai.github.io/.

 Configuration:
 * Environment variable `OLAPH_OUTDIR` - set to a directory that will contain Olaph's output.
 Defaults to the current working directory.